-Using the inspector, you can modify various styles for a selected element without any CSS styling knowledge while having a real-time preview directly in the app builder.
+Using the inspector, you can modify various styles for a selected element without any CSS styling knowledge while having a real-time preview directly in the Website Builder.

 The buttons at the top of the inspector control the selected element's visibility on the phone, tablet, laptop, and desktop.
 If the button's background is white, the selected element is hidden on that device.
 These configuration options help to build genuinely responsive apps.